Test Automation

 Phase 3: Take it to the next level

 Introductory courses might help you create some test scripts for an existing framework, but they definitely won't be enough to build a good test framework.
 It's important to learn more the advanced concepts, such as by learning object-oriented design patterns like page object model.
-You'll probably also want to get a better handle on waits and the trickierer kinds of locators.
+You'll probably also want to get a better handle on waits and the trickier kinds of locators.
 You might want to learn how to run tests in parallel or parametrize your tests.
-And of course, continuing to improving programming skills is always important.
+And of course, improving programming skills is always important.

 Get Creative